Bhavyakajani/AI-Profile-Application/readme.md

 - [ ] Remove unnecessary models
 - [ ] Change Logged-in (Token) credential to UserId(ObjectId) instead of Email
 - [ ] Refine the prompt for each field to be extracted
+- [ ] Update the requirements.txt file
+- [ ] New venv as per requirements.txt file